-Publications from the project:
+Publications from the project so far:

 Keevallik, L. (frth).
 Multimodal “noun phrases”.
 In T. Ono & S. Thompson (eds.), The ‘Noun Phrase’ in Everyday Interaction across Languages.
 Amsterdam: John Benjamins.